 1. Land Rover Discovery

-The Land Rover Discovery features some of the most sophisticated off-road tech available on the market.
-All models come with Land Rover’s sophisticated Terrain Response 2 system that optimises the car for any given terrain conditions while standard All Terrain Progress Control acts as an off-road cruise control, allowing you to focus on steering inputs while the car manages the throttle and brakes.
-The Discovery offers truly lofty ground clearance of 283mm – allowing it to trek through up to three feet of water.
-What’s more, it offers a luxurious interior that can seat seven adults comfortably and a vast 1,137-litre boot.
+Heading-up our list, the Land Rover Discovery features some of the most advanced off-road technology on the market.
+The sophisticated Terrain Response 2 system is standard across the range and optimises the car’s setup for any given terrain while the All Terrain Progress Control acts as an off-road cruise control, leaving you to focus on steering while it takes care of the throttle and brakes.
+The Discovery’s lofty 283mm of ground clearance means it’ll keep calm and carry on through up to three feet of water.
+What’s more, it has a luxurious interior that can comfortably seat seven adults and a cavernous boot.

 2. Skoda Kodiaq